ScottBruton/ScoBro-LogBook/SUPABASE_SETUP.md

 - Check the SQL Editor for any error messages
 - Verify you have the correct permissions in your Supabase project

+### **Jira Dashboard Sync Errors (404 on jira_projects/jira_issues)**

+If you see errors like:
+- `Could not find the table 'public.jira_projects' in the schema cache`
+- `Could not find the table 'public.jira_issues' in the schema cache`

+This means the Jira dashboard tables haven't been created yet.
+Solution:
+1. Go to Supabase Dashboard → SQL Editor
+2. Copy and run the `supabase-schema-jira.sql` file
+3. Wait for the script to complete
+4. Try syncing your Jira issues again

 ### **Permission Error: "permission denied to set parameter app.jwt_secret"**

 This error occurs when running the full schema with insufficient permissions.
 Solutions: